 A big issue with most diets is overcoming various cravings that you might have.
 The fortunate thing is that you will be getting so much more nutrition than you are used to that your body will actually have less cravings.
 You will probably be less hungry all the time as well due to this, and not feel as much need to overeat.
 This is not a diet designed for you to adopt for a while to lose weight, it is one where your lifestyle changes and you should be happier on it permanently.
 You will still be able to have the occasional chocolate bar or other treat like pizza if you want it, and really enjoy it, but you should not feel the NEED for it -- just remember that treats are entertainment food, not nutrition food.
 The point is that this diet should become the basis for how you eat most of the time and what you consider to be normal.
 The theory is that the standard North American diet is NOT NORMAL for the way our bodies evolved, and that seems to be supported in practice.

-Another point with craving is that for certain foods, such as breads and fatty cheeses, you will feel cravings, but they are NOT YOUR cravings.
+Another point with craving is that for certain foods, such as breads and fatty cheeses, you will feel cravings, but they are not your cravings.
 There is a bacteria called candida which will hijack the chemical signalling system in your body and makes you overwhelmingly crave sugar and starchy foods so that you will continue to feed them.
 Cheese and milk products also feed the candida, which temporarily reduces the craving for starchy foods, so this also builds a positive association to crave cheese, and the same applies to a lesser extent to mushrooms and to vinegar.
 This is often the reason that these foods appear to taste so good.
 If you switch to the new diet and the candida dies off to normal paleolithic levels, these cravings will go away.
+Can you imagine taking a bite out of chocolate bar and not feeling an immense amount of satisfaction?
+I've experienced that myself, eventually your body is already feeling great because the cravings are gone, and working towards reducing the craving provides little benefit.

 At some point a switch has to happen from foods you are addicted to, to foods that are optimal for your body and leave you feeling good in the long run.
 Short term pain, long term gain.